ayushanand027/Budget-Analysis/README.md

 # Budget-Analysis
-This is the budget analysis report of India Budget 2023.
+This is the budget analysis report of India's Union Budget 2023.